By Lynn Cline

 Lights, camera, action

 Celebrate all things cinematic at the annual Santa Fe Film Festival, a five-day event of film screenings, panels, workshops, juried awards and parties.
 The curated selection of more than 40 film programs includes documentary and narrative features, shorts and New Mexican filmmakers and crews.
-The 20th Annual Santa Fe Film Festival is slated for February 12-16 in venues around the city.
+The Santa Fe Film Festival is slated for February check our calendar for venues around the city.

 Fun on Ice